 The Grace City Staff Team is Growing

 On Sunday I announced to church that next year we would be appointing two new staff members to the leadership team at Grace City.
-Before I tell you who they are and what they will be doing, let me share three commitments that shaped our decision to do so.
+Let me share three commitments that shaped our decision to do so.

 1. A commitment to growth